gorkazl/pyGAlib/README.rst

 August 6\ :sup:`th`, 2016
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Function ``gamodels.RandomGraph()`` improved.
 Method to choose source and target nodes to connect changed.
-Originally I would use the official ``ranodm.choice()`` function to select nodes from the list of nodes.
+Originally I would use the official ``random.choice()`` function to select nodes from the list of nodes.
 Now it uses ``N * numpy.random.rand()`` to choose the index.
 The latter was slower years ago but with newer Numpy versions, it has become a faster option.
+This change also allows better use of Numba.
+Faster generation functions coming soon!

 September 14\ :sup:`th`, 2015
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^